toebes/ciphers/app/codebusters/runtimeanswerdata.md

 * `notes` - The text box below the question for whatever notes the team wants to put.
 * `separators` - Indicators of where word breaks are to be displayed as an aid for solving a cipher.
 This is used for Patristocrats, Baconian, Tap Code and Pig Pen ciphers.
 If the entry is a `|` then a vertical line is drawn after the character.
 Otherwise no line is drawn.
+* `solvetime` - Number representing the time that the timed problem was solved.
+0 indicates that it hasn't been solved yet.

 ### `answer`